-Jerbo.
-It is alleged that the attackers, numbering approximately 1,000, were armed with anti-aircraft guns, artillery guns and rocket-propelled grenade launchers, and that they killed 12 AMIS soldiers and severely wounded eight others.
+The attack was allegedly carried out by splinter forces of JEM, under the command of Abu Garda, jointly with troops belonging to another armed group.
+It is alleged that the attackers, numbering approximately 1,000, were armed with anti-aircraft guns, artillery guns and rocket-propelled grenade launchers, and that they killed twelve AMIS soldiers and severely wounded eight others.

 During and after the attack, they allegedly destroyed AMIS communications installations, dormitories, vehicles and other materials and appropriated AMIS property, including refrigerators, computers, cellular phones, military boots and uniforms, 17 vehicles, fuel, ammunition and money.

-The judges considered that there are reasonable grounds to believe that there was a common plan to attack MGS Haskanita between Banda and Jerbo.
-The Chamber also considers that there are reasonable grounds to believe that the AMIS personnel, installations, material, units and vehicles stationed at MGS Haskanita were the intended object of the attack.
-The judges also consider that the contributions of Banda and Jerbo were essential and that they were respectively in command of the splinter forces of the JEM and of the SLA-Unity during the attack on MGS Haskanita.
+The judges considered that there are reasonable grounds to believe that there was a common plan to attack MGS Haskanita between Abu Garda and the other commanders of the troops which participated in the attack.
+The Chamber also considered that there are reasonable grounds to believe that the AMIS personnel, installations, material, units and vehicles stationed at MGS Haskanita were the intended object of the attack.

-Pre-Trial Chamber I, composed of Presiding Judge Sylvia Steiner (Brazil), Judge Sanji Mmasenono Monageng (Botswana) and Judge Cuno Tarfusser (Italy), reviewed the Prosecution application and evidence submitted on 20 November, 2008, as well as its other supporting material and information.
-Based on that review, the Chamber considers that there are reasonable grounds to believe that Banda and Jerbo are criminally responsible as co-perpetrators or as an indirect co-perpetrators on three counts of war crimes under article 25(3)(a) of the Rome Statute:
+Pre-Trial Chamber I, composed of Presiding Judge Sylvia Steiner (Brazil), Judge Sanji Mmasenono Monageng (Botswana) and Judge Cuno Tarfusser (Italy), reviewed the Prosecution application and evidence submitted on 20 November 2008, as well as its other supporting material and information.
+Based on that review, the Chamber considered that there are reasonable grounds to believe that Abu Garda is criminally responsible as a co-perpetrator or as an indirect co-perpetrator on three counts of war crimes under article 25(3)(a) of the Rome Statute: